Nikoles Aleshi Papers, 1900-1910 (C3828)

 Correspondence; diary; manuscripts of novels, short stories, poems, and articles; and photographs of the director of editorial research at LOOK Magazine, 1943-1968.
 Correspondence of Burke and Thomas Allan Brady, 1922-1962, and of Burke and Maurice M. Milligan, 1947-1951; and manuscripts of Milligan's book, THE MISSOURI WALTZ.

-Professional correspondence of a language professor concerning research in etymology.
+Professional correspondence and writings of a language professor concerning research in etymology.

 Correspondence and records of the D.S.N.A. meeting held in Columbia, MO, in August 1991.
 Papers of Donald Lance, the program chairman of the meeting.